python/devguide/developer-workflow/extension-modules.rst

 could be useful in solving the issue: `How to fix docker: permission denied
 <https://stackoverflow.com/q/48957195/9579194>`_.

-Once the Docker service is running, check that you have an `Ubuntu 22.04 image
+Once the Docker service is running, check that you have an `Ubuntu
+$CONFIGURE_UBUNTU_VERSION$ image <https://hub.docker.com/_/ubuntu>`_,
-<https://hub.docker.com/_/ubuntu>`_, or pull it if it is not case:
+or pull it if it is not case:

 .. code-block:: shell

-   docker images ubuntu:22.04       # check for the Docker image presence docker image pull ubuntu:22.04   # or pull the image if needed
+   # check for the Docker image presence
+   docker images ubuntu:$CONFIGURE_UBUNTU_VERSION$
+   # pull the Docker image if needed
+   docker image pull ubuntu:$CONFIGURE_UBUNTU_VERSION$

 .. tip::